Code-Institute-Submissions/P-L-Services/documentation/testing.md

 - issues over setting up Bootstrap grid to operate responsively at different screen sizes - issue was down to lack of knowledge - resolved following review of Code Institute teaching modules/Slack/Youtube videos on the topic
 - issues with colouring of downloaded icon files - issued due to colour of icons being set within .svg file - resolved by amending colour setting within the .svg file following review of [Stack Overflow article](https://stackoverflow.com/questions/22252472/how-to-change-the-color-of-an-svg-element)
 - issue with numbers on contact-us.html being displayed in blue on ipad - issue still being investigated
-- errors generated on testing relating to spaces in an image name - resolved by renaming files in GitPod and amended path within gallery.html
+- errors generated on testing of gallery.html relating to spaces in an image name - resolved by renaming files in GitPod and amended path within gallery.html
-- errors generated on testing relating to margins being set as Margin: 20 auto - resolved by amending relevant lines in style.css to be Margin: 20px auto;
+- errors generated on testing of style.css relating to margins being set as Margin: 20 auto - resolved by amending relevant lines in style.css to be Margin: 20px auto;
+- errors generated on testing of contact-us.html relating to use of datetime type and associated placeholder not being legal - resolved by amended type in contact-us.html